Tatatofly/Discordbot-Shiro/README.md

 - Guilds: Posts guilds count and posts it to top.gg bot page
 - Load: Loads a command
 - Reload: Reloads a command
+- Purge: Purges a specified amount of messages

 ## Planned commands
 ### General